Godelieve: Veneration

-Godelieve's body was exhumed in 1084 by the Bishops of Tournai and Noyon, in the presence of Gertrude of Saxony, the wife of Robert I, Count of Flanders; the Abbot of St. Winnoc's; and a number of clergymen.
-It was Radbod II, bishop of Noyon-Tournai, that consecrated Godelieve's relics in 1084, and Godelieve's popular cult developed thereafter.

-Drogo, a monk of St. Winnoc's Abbey, wrote Godelieve's biography, the Vita Godeliph, about ten years after her death.
+The Vita Godeliph recorded that soon after her death, veneration started at two places : in the church where she was buried and where she would later be canonized and her relics enshrined, and on the place where she was killed and became a Christian martyr.

+As from the 15th century, the scene of the strangulation of Saint-Godelieve was evoked by many Chamber of rhetorics in processions.
+As from 1870, on the Sunday following 5 July, a large procession dedicated to Saint Godelieve is taking place in Gistel.
+In 2017, the Godelieve procession was recognized as an Intangible Cultural Heritage.

+Godelieve is invoked against problems with the throat, eyes, marital and familial issues.
+As Godelieve's feast day was on 6 July, like that of Saint Swithun in England and Saint Medard in France, which are connected with the weather, some sources have her listed as a "weather saint", but no Flemish source mentions a connection to the weather.

 The abbey of Ten Putte Abbey in Bruges was dedicated to her.

-Every year, on the Sunday following 5 July, a procession celebrating Saint Godelieve takes place in Gistel.
-In 2017, the Godelieve procession was recognized as an Intangible Cultural Heritage.

-Godelieve's feast day, 6 July, was, like that of Saint Swithun in England and Saint Medard in France, connected with the weather.
-She is thus considered one of the "weather saints".
 A monastery of Benedictine nuns was established on the site of her home, belonging to the Subiaco Congregation.
 It was closed due to falling numbers about 2020; the building is currently under review by the city/church authorities.